SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z > 6: Data and measurements

 \subsection{Sample selection}

 Twelve quasars were selected from an early sample of 50 low-to-moderate luminosity ($M_{1450}>-26$ mag) SHELLQs quasars discovered by Subaru's Hyper Suprime-Cam \citep{Aihara2018} over 650\,deg$^2$, spectroscopically confirmed from ground-based observations (mainly by their Ly$\alpha$ emission; \citealt{Matsuoka2016,Matsuoka2018PASJ,Matsuoka2018ApJS}), and included in the luminosity function reported in \citet{Matsuoka2018ApJ}.
 The properties of these quasars are listed in Table 1 of \citet{Ding2025} and shown in Figure~\ref{fig:sample} along with the selection completeness, ranging from 42 to 86\%.
 Their redshifts are between 6.18 and 6.40, on the high end of the parent SHELLQs sample \citep{Matsuoka2022}.
 These quasars were chosen to have faint absolute magnitudes ($-24<M_{1450}<-21$) to minimize the challenge of detecting the host galaxy under the emission from an unresolved bright point source.
-For this study, we remove the three faintest quasars with $M_{1450} \gtrsim -22$ (HSC J0911+0152, HSC J1146-0005 and HSC J1512+4422) since they fall within a parameter space of very low completeness, due to being added to the JWST program with a different selection from the brighter targets, i.e., not from the sample of \citet{Matsuoka2018ApJ}.
+For this study, we remove the three faintest quasars with $M_{1450} \gtrsim -22$ (HSC J0911+0152, HSC J1146-0005 and HSC J1512+4422) since they were added to the JWST program with a different selection from the brighter targets, i.e., not from the sample of \citet{Matsuoka2018ApJ}.
 The final sample has 9 quasars with $-24<M_{1450}<-23$.
+For each, we have made an assessment of the completeness (bottom-right panel of Fig.~\ref{fig:sample}), with respect to being selected from HSC photometry as a high-$z$ quasar by a Bayesian criteria, using a large mock sample with SDSS-like quasar spectra, a modified Lyman-$\alpha$ equivalent-width distribution to match HSC quasars, and IGM absorption as fully detailed in Section 3.4 of \citet{Matsuoka2018ApJ}.